Here's Who Lived and Who Died in Game of Thrones' Battle of Winterfell

 Tormund Giantsbane

-Everyone’s favorite wildling put up quite the fight against the army of the dead, and lives to provide more comic relief.
+Everyone’s favorite Wildling put up quite the fight against the army of the dead, and lives to provide more comic relief.

 Drogon